rohaan2614/docker.github.io/get-started/08_using_compose.md

 ## Creating our Compose File

 1. At the root of the app project, create a file named `docker-compose.yml`.
+Remember, the root of this folder means you will inside this folder.
+While at root, you should be able to see the 'src' folder.

 1. In the compose file, we'll start off by defining the schema version.
 In most cases, it's best to use the latest supported version.
 You can look at the [Compose file reference](https://docs.docker.com/compose/compose-file/)